ppppbamzy/tfhe-rs/tfhe/docs/getting_started/security_and_cryptography.md

 # Security and Cryptography

+//TODO: add a section dedicated to the PBS

 ## TFHE

 TFHE-rs is a cryptographic library dedicated to Fully Homomorphic Encryption.
 As its name suggests, it is based on the TFHE scheme.